graham-fletcher-athome-org/Taca/README.md

 9. Terraform will deploy an initial folder, and build project.
 In the build project, locate secret manager.
 Secret manager will contain a single secret.
 Add a new version of this secret that contains the PAC code from step 3.

-10. Update the configuration to include the  app integration id for the app installed into GITHub in step 1.
+10. Update the configuration to include the  app integration id for the app installed into GITHub in step 1 and the location of the configuration repository in GITHub.

 11. Re-init, plan and apply the terraform.
 The system should create the "Builder" fro the configuration repostory.